 About Dental Bridges

 Missing teeth can affect confidence in your appearance and may impede your speaking and eating abilities.
 Dental bridges close the gap left by a missing tooth, restoring uniformity and evenness to your smile while also enabling you to chew and converse naturally.
 Essentially, dental bridges can improve your quality of life.
-Dr. Susan Fredericks, a cosmetic and general dentist in the Woodland Hills and Calabasas area, is skilled in placing dental bridges at Southern Cal Smiles.
+Dr. Susan Fredericks, a cosmetic dentist in the Woodland Hills, CA area, is skilled in placing dental bridges at Southern Cal Smiles.
 They are crafted from high-quality, durable materials that blend in beautifully with your surrounding teeth so they are undetectable.

 What to Expect